Type, hand-drawn letters etc

 Fleche in use.

-I also make logos and custom fonts for a variety of clients from TV production companies to artists who want to use their own lettering in their books.
+I also make logos and custom fonts for a variety of clients from TV production companies to artists who want to personalise the lettering in their books.

 If that sounds like something you need, let me know.